August 24, 2017 by Tammy Howell

 One of the bright spots in America’s health care system, community health centers serve more than 25 million Americans, a number that continues to grow along with the demand for affordable primary care.
 Community health centers have compiled a significant record of success that includes:

 Health centers not only prevent illness and foster wellness in the most challenging populations, they produce innovative solutions to the most pressing healthcare issues in their communities.
-They reach beyond the walls of conventional medicine to address the factors that may cause sickness, such as lack of nutrition, mental illness, homelessness and opioid addiction.
+They reach beyond the walls of conventional medicine to address the factors that may cause sickness, such as lack of nutrition, mental illness and homelessness.
 Because of their long record of success in innovation, managing healthcare costs, and reducing chronic disease, health centers have a proud tradition of bipartisan support in Congress.

 There are NHCW events scheduled across the country, including health fairs, visits by members of Congress and state officials to local health centers, press conferences, back-to-school drives, community breakfasts, patient appreciation events, free health screenings and dental cleanings, and much more.